badgerowluke/whitewaterfinder/docs/README.md

-Included within this repo is a multi-year concept that would allow paddlers to determine the conditions of the users favorite river.
+Included within this repo is a multi-year concept that would allow paddlers (or angulars, or any navigable water enthusiast) to determine the conditions of the users favorite river.
 The architecture makes use of United States Geological Survey (USGS) River Gauging stations to retreive and calculate these data points.
 The initial "river list" is populated and queried against an instance of Azure Search (currently), all other calls are made directly against the USGS API.

 Also included is a wrapper for some of the National Weather Service APIs to retreive weather data.
 There is currently no globalized search capability for locations included at this time.